Futureproofing societies and the planet

 Discover how Edinburgh's influence can help shape our future societies and earth's ecosystems.

-For more than two decades, Professor Ian Main has been a leading figure in a movement to develop an earthquake forecasting system that helps manage the risk of natural disasters.
-Now, the researcher is on a mission to improve the living conditions of marginalised communities in low- and middle-income countries.The earth-shaking quest to predict the unpredictable
+Professor Ian Main has been a leading figure in developing an earthquake forecasting system that helps manage the risk of natural disasters.
+Now, he's on a mission to improve the living conditions of marginalised communities in low- and middle-income countries.The earth-shaking quest to predict the unpredictable

 Melting ice sheets and glaciers – and the resulting rising seas - are a startling reminder of the rate of climate change.
 However, measuring ice loss was an inaccurate science... until Edinburgh experts helped change things.Signals from a drowning world